Scheduled MonumentsEnglandChurchyard cross, All Saints' churchyard

 What is Churchyard cross, All Saints' churchyard?

-Churchyard cross, All Saints' churchyard is a medieval stone cross located in Lincolnshire, England.
+Churchyard Cross in All Saints' churchyard, Lincolnshire, is a medieval monument of ecclesiastical significance typical of parish church precincts in England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010678.

 Who is responsible for protecting Churchyard cross, All Saints' churchyard?